Parth099/College-Notes/CompSci/CIS3207 - OS/lectures/Lecture 09-15-22 - Memory Lecture.md

 CPU tells the disk to transfer some $X$ bytes to another disk.
 It will simply tell the disk to do it and leave after that.
 The disk will **complete** the task while communicating with each other.
 In this instance the CPU can go work on another tasks while the disks can do data transfer.

 'Bus-stealing' effects: Notice in the image above that while the disks are using the BUS the CPU cannot fetch from it.
-This is why caches are so important on the CPU itself, it will not need to use the bus to fetch from it.
+This is why caches are so important on the CPU itself, no bus is required to CPU fetch from caches.